huanchen1107/2025ML-spamEmail/README.md

 ## Deploy to Streamlit Cloud

 1) Push this repo to GitHub (already done).
-2) Go to https://share.streamlit.io, click °ßNew app°®, and select:
+2) Go to https://share.streamlit.io, click ‚ÄúNew app‚Äù, and select:
    - Repository: huanchen1107/2025ML-spamEmail
    - Branch: main
    - Main file: app/streamlit_app.py
 3) Wait for build to finish.
 The app uses prebuilt artifacts in `models/` so it works immediately.